dooshiifox/game-ratings/src/data/super-lesbian-animal-rpg.md

 name: Super Lesbian Animal RPG
 rating: 7
 finished: false
+tags:
+  - slarpg
 ---

-im such a fucking lesbian. battle mechanics are fine i find rpgs mid but the music is amazing and i love the characters and how much they remind me of my gf
+lesbians are so cool. battle mechanics are fine i find rpgs mid but the music is amazing and i love the characters